motajessica/motajessica/README.md

 ⚡ Fun facts:
 *  When I'm not coding, I enjoy exploring the outdoors, going on hikes & bike rides 🚴‍♀️, and hitting the GYM 🏋️‍♀️.
-* I play futsal once a week ( even not being great at it ) and table tennis 🏓.
+* I play futsal once a week ( even not being great at it ).

 📫 How to reach me: